toblum/McLighting/README.md

 - [ ] Stability improvements
 - [ ] Additional clients

 ## Licence
 [GNU LGPLv3](http://www.gnu.org/licenses/lgpl-3.0.txt)

+## Disclaimer
+You use this project at your own risk.
+This is not a solution that should be used in productive environments, but this code and guide could give you a quick start for your own experiments.
+Please keep also in mind that there are currently some security features missing.

 *More information will be added as soon as I clean up the code and complete documentation.*